SachinBhatt12/React-Node-MySQL-Project/README.md

-# # Development Workflow Automation with React, Node.js, SonarQube, Jenkins, and GitHub.
+# # MYSQL CRUD Operations Using  Node.js and React.
+CRUD Real-world Project from scratch.
+Create,Read,Update and Delete data using a MYSQL database.Development Workflow Automation with React, Node.js, SonarQube, Jenkins, and GitHub.
 ![image1](https://github.com/SachinBhatt12/React-Node-Project/assets/109944791/a292fad4-5a68-4f2f-9e74-dbc042f8ccde)